 - Betterment waives all management fees on the portion of your account balance that exceeds $2,000,000.
 With Betterment Digital, the maximum you can pay is $5,000 per year.

 The table below summarizes the annual cost by account balance:

 |Betterment Annual Fee|

-Betterment offers the biggest discount for large accounts by capping the annual fee at $5,000.
+Obviously, M1 Finance is the least expensive option (free).
+Wealthfront is less expensive for smaller account balances (due to the $15,000 promotion), but Betterment offers a discount for large accounts by capping the annual fee at $5,000.

 M1 Finance excels at investment customization (discussed in the investment section) but falls behind in the number of available features.
 Both Wealthfront and Betterment come loaded with a variety of useful features that improve usability and investment performance.

 To help you evaluate each firm, I’ve divided the available features into two categories in the table below.

 |Tax and Investing Features|